International Internships Guidelines

 - Meet EdAbroad eligibility requirements for study abroad (min.
 2.5 GPA, completion of at least 30 credits at WWU).

 - Internship approval by a faculty advisor and academic department or college chair; faculty advisor must determine how the internship is evaluated and indicate the S or U grade earned.

 - Communication Studies students are not be able to obtain pre-approval of an international internship.
-Students may ask the Communication Studies internship supervisor to review their internship upon return for potential credit within Communication Studies.
+Students may ask the Communication Studies internship supervisor to review their internship upon return for potential credit within the major/minor.

 - Meet with faculty advisor and obtain approval for internship.

 - For International Internships with Travel: Complete the WWU Education Abroad application for your specific internship.
 If your internship is not a pre-approved Education Abroad program, complete the generic WWU International Internship application.